RayanAlthonian/RayanAlthonian.github.io/_posts/2019-10-12-ThirdProject.md

 </table>

 The last thing to note about this model is the coefficients.
 A simple of bar chart of the coefficients is shown below:
+{: style="text-align: justify"}

 <p align="center">
 <img src="/images/logistic_feature.png">
 </p>

-Well, this is strange !, we expected red to have the highest impact on the model, but it did not.
+Well, this is strange.
+We expected red to have the highest impact on the model, but it did not.

     <li><b>The Second Model: Decision Trees Model </b> </li>